monopole/snt/README.md

 > rm -rf $TUT_DIR
 > ```

-## If you are reading this from github...
+## If you are reading this on github...

 If you are viewing this content in its raw form on [github](https://github.com/monopole/snt),